nutanix/ntnx-api-golang-clients/iam-go-client/README.md

 go {GO_VERSION}

 require (
-	github.com/nutanix/ntnx-api-golang-clients/iam-go-client/v4 v4.1.1-beta.1
+	github.com/nutanix/ntnx-api-golang-clients/iam-go-client/v4 v4.1.1-beta.2
 )
 ```

 ## Configuration
-The Go client for Nutanix IAM Versioned APIs can be configured with the following parameters
+The Go client for Nutanix Identity and Access Management APIs can be configured with the following parameters

 | Parameter | Description                                                                      | Required | Default Value|
 |-----------|----------------------------------------------------------------------------------|----------|--------------|